Wendy-Wu-WWU/Illustrative-MFCC-and-spectrogram-based-language-classification/README.md

 # Language-classification
 Classification of various languages based on deep learning approach Various language Data is downloaded from youtube.
 Mainly news channels.
 Audio without background score is prefered.
-If certain audio has background score, it can be removed in Audacity
+If certain audio has background score, it can be removed in Audacity.
+Data can also be obtained from kaggle https://www.kaggle.com/toponowicz/spoken-language-identification

 Data is further preprocessed.
 Channel set to mono. sampling rate preffered = 44100 (can be changed) silence clipped.
 Each audio sample is taken as 10 sec (can be changed in data preprocesssing code)